debezium/debezium-examples/kstreams-live-update/README.md

 Debezium is used to capture changes to the two tables in the application's underlying MySQL database.

-The _aggregator_ application runs KStreams to join orders with categories, group the events by category name and calculate the average sales price per category.
+The _aggregator_ application runs KStreams to join orders with categories, group the events by category name and accumulate the average sales price per category in time windows of 5 seconds.

 The aggregated values are pushed to WebSockets.
 For that purpose, the aggregator application exposes a WebSockets endpoint using WildFly Swarm.